DaiJiChen/Design_Patterns/documents/Command.md

 ConcreteCommand: Represent a certain kind of operation.
 Such as `read book` or `close book`

-Receiver: Receiver of all commands.
-An object to represent the things that are operated.
+Receiver: An object that represent the things to be operated.
 Such as a `book`

-Invoker: Involks all commands.
-The object taht will call operations. such as a `reader' or 'student'
+Invoker: The object who calls operations. such as a `reader' or 'student'

 Client: set command and receive feedbacks.

-Implementation
+### Implementation

 Implement operations of book.